 Grand National 2024 explained: Date, time, when the horses get announced

-With the Cheltenham Festival in the rear-view mirror attention can now turn to Aintree and the 176th running of the Randox Grand National.
+The Aintree Festival, and the 176th running of the Randox Grand National, is almost upon us.

 When is the Aintree Grand National?